romerorocj-ga/simon-project/README.md

 - The game ends if the player misses a step in the sequence.

 - State Variables
-    - game board is 1 big array that holds 4 smaller arrays
+    - game board is 1 big array that holds 4 smaller arrays for each color
     - turn - player 1 = 1
     - winner - null || 1
+    - the sequence is being generated randomly

 - Cache DOM ELments
     - Buttons for each color
-    - start button
+    - Start button
     - Play Again button

 - Upon loading the app